🖥 Virtual remote consultations available. Contact us for a video Telehealth evaluation.

 Sclerotherapy is a non-surgical treatment for scrotal hydroceles that is safe and effective.
 There are no stitches, major incisions or downtime.
 You walk out of the office after the treatment.
 The success rate of a single hydrocele aspiration and sclerotherapy procedure is 75-84% after one treatment, while avoiding the hospital expense and many other complications of surgery.6,7 Surgical hydrocelectomy by comparison has a similar success rate of 84% in one study.4

-Large hydroceles would require multiple treatment sessions.
+Large hydroceles would require multiple treatment sessions and have a higher rate of treatment failure.
 Hydroceles due to tumor, infection, hernia and certain types of hydroceles would not be appropriate candidates for this treatment.

-Consultations are available via an online video telehealth platform or in person at one of the offices in Los Angeles, Orange County or San Diego.
+Consultations are available via an online video telehealth platform or in person at one of the offices in Los Angeles, Orange County or San Diego depending on the doctor’s availability.
 Why should you choose us?
 Read here.

 1. Leung ML, Gooding GA and Williams RD: Highresolution sonography of scrotal contents in asymptomatic subjects.
 AJR Am J Roentgenol 1984; 143: 161.